go-kratos/go-kratos.dev/src/content/docs/docs/component/errors.md

 import (
 	fmt "fmt"
-	errors "github.com/go-docs/docs/v2/errors"
+	errors "github.com/go-kratos/kratos/v2/errors"
 )

 // This is a compile-time assertion to ensure that this generated file
-// is compatible with the docs package it is being compiled against. const _ = errors.SupportPackageIsVersion1
+// is compatible with the kratos package it is being compiled against. const _ = errors.SupportPackageIsVersion1

 func IsUserNotFound(err error) bool {